-Ask: Do you remember the nursery rhyme we learned last week about a man in the moon?
+Ask: Do you remember the rhyme we learned last week about a man in the moon?
 Let's read it again.
 Read Nursery Rhymes page 47, "The Man in the Moon."
 Explain: There is not really a man in the moon.
 When some people look at the moon they think it looks like a face.
 Last week we also learned about the daytime star.
 Who remembers its name? (sun)

 Say: Let's take a look at the night sky.
 Indicate Nursery Rhymes pages 46 and 47.
-Read "Star Light, Star Bright," "Twinkle, Twinkle Little Star," and "Wynken, Blynken, and Nod."
-Repeat the nursery rhymes and the children join you, then discuss the illustrations.
+Read "Star Light, Star Bright," Twinkle, Twinkle Little Star," and "Wynken, Blynken, and Nod."
+Repeat the rhymes as children join you.
+Children discuss the illustrations.

 Indicate the globe.
-Ask: Who knows what planet this is?
-(Volunteers respond.)
-Yes, this is planet Earth.
-What do you think the blue represents?
-(Volunteers respond.)
+Say: This is planet Earth.
 The blue on the globe shows the water on Earth.
 The other colors show the land.
 Volunteers locate the water and land on the globe.